oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="isdescendant"></a>[isdescendant](./Org.OData.Aggregation.V1.xml#L237:~:text=<Function%20Name="-,isdescendant,-")

-Is the node a descendant in the [specified hierarchy](#HierarchyQualifier) of the ancestor node with at most the specified distance?
+Is the node a descendant of the ancestor node in the hierarchy specified by the [parameter pair](#HierarchyQualifier) (`HierarchyNodes`, `HierarchyQualifier`) with at most the specified distance?

 If a node value passed to the function is null, the function returns null.